SiAdcock/react-examples/README.md

-# Snowblind
+# React Examples

-An open source adventure game built with universal JavaScript, React + Redux
+Examples of React + Flux using Redux

 ## Build assets (necessary for first run)